pavoltravnik/maxims-of-law/maxims-of-law.md

 Equity looks upon that as done, which ought to be done.
 4 Bouv.
 Inst. n.
 3729; 1 Fonbl.
 Eq. b.
 1, ch.
 6, s.
 9, note; 3 Wheat.
 563.

-Error fucatus nud veritate in multis est probabilior; et saepenumero rationibus vincit veritatem error.
+Error fucatus nuda veritate in multis est probabilior; et saepenumero rationibus vincit veritatem error.
 Error artfully colored is in many things more probable than naked truth; and frequently error conquers truth and reasoning.
 2 Co.
 73.

 Error juris nocet.
 Error of law is injurious.
 See 4 Bouv.
 Inst. n.
 3828.